Microlearning gives employees the information they need, right when and where they need it most

 Static resources may not be as flashy as some of the other types of microlearning, but they are one of the most widely utilized formats.
 Think PDFs and eBooks accessed across devices that offer quick summaries that go deeper than an infographic.

 eBooks may not obviously fit the ideals of microlearning tools in that they generally take longer to read, but they can be there as a reference when employees need it.
-As with infographics, PDFs and eBooks can be designed as interactive for more depth of information at your employee’s fingertips.
+As with infographics, PDFs and eBooks can be interactive for more depth of information at your employee’s fingertips.

 One of the most well-known examples of simulation is a flight simulator.
 Most pilots spend time in a flight simulator before they step foot in the cockpit.
 This allows them to troubleshoot disaster scenarios and fail without endangering passengers.